 Salads are favorite foods among Americans for many reasons.
 These can be made with just about anything available in the refrigerator – meats including shredded chicken, vegetables from cubed potatoes to leafy greens, and fruits from apples to peaches.
 Even the dressings can be as simple as a vinaigrette or as complex as a Thousand Island.
+Below are the latest Chopt menu prices.

 With salads being considered as staple food on the table, the food industry has risen to the occasion, thus, the popularity of salad-centric restaurants.
 The Chopt Creative Salad Company is among the fastest-rising stars in the competitive industry – and you will understand why when you eat in one of its restaurants.